How Can Businesses Stand Out and Inspire Customer Loyalty?

 We’ve all experienced the frustration of having to call customer service because of a processing error or a billing mistake.
 Our frustration mounts when we expect a quick call, but get transferred from department to department and are asked to retell the same story over and over again.

-For SaaS businesses who primarily rely on recurring revenue, having a strategy around customer retention is a must.
+For SaaS businesses that primarily rely on recurring revenue, having a strategy around customer retention is a must.
 Part of that strategy should include implementing subscription billing software to help reduce common mistakes and eliminate any friction in the customer’s end-to-end experience.
 Marrying your subscription billing platform with your CRM to see not only your customer’s payment history but their interactions (for example, through account activity in Salesforce) can help your team stay better aligned.
-Storing information in one place also makes it possible for team members to see if a customer’s payment schedule was changed, a request for payment was sent out and is due soon, or if their invoice has been already paid, so that they are better informed and equipped to assist customers.
+Storing information in one place also makes it possible for team members to see if a customer’s payment schedule was changed, a request for payment was sent out and is due soon, or if their invoice has been already paid so that they are better informed and equipped to assist customers.

 On the customer side, utilizing automated emails to proactively communicate with customers that their subscription has been updated, an invoice is due, or their payment has been received, helps build trust and deeper, more personalized connections with your brand.
 With the added layer of Salesforce, you can then monitor email open-rates to fine tune communications, channels for delivery, and opportunities for upselling.

 Subscription billing software can also help promote customer retention and revenue recovery by automating declined card requests.
 Instead of the responsibility falling on account managers to call after customers to obtain new credit card information, retries can be automated following the criteria set.
 Blackthorn’s reattempt logic can be linked to a process builder in Salesforce enabling an email notification to be sent alerting the customer their payment method needs to be updated.
-Not only does this save your accounting and sales teams time and money by removing any unnecessary back and forth, it prevents any potentially important communications from getting lost in a private email string.
+Not only does this save your accounting and sales teams time and money by removing any unnecessary back and forth, but it also prevents any potentially important communications from getting lost in a private email string.
 When done successfully, the customer’s service is uninterrupted ensuring their satisfaction.

 In order to survive COVID-19, much less scale, businesses need to streamline.
 As an organization’s customer base grows, relying on spreadsheets and a basic billing program to track and generate invoices becomes unsustainable.
-The burden increases when companies are using one program to manage customers’ information and another to manage payment data.
-Not only does this lead to data fragmentation, it creates obstacles for accounting (when reconciling) and IT teams (having to configure many systems), prohibiting growth.
+The burden increases when companies are using one program to manage customer information and another to manage payment data.
+Not only does this lead to data fragmentation, but it also creates obstacles for accounting (when reconciling) and IT teams (having to configure many systems), prohibiting growth.

 Automating subscriptions is one place where teams can save a lot of time and hassle.
 By automating payment processing, businesses can get paid faster, decrease errors, and offer customers the flexibility to upgrade or downgrade their service as needed.

 Depending on the complexity of services plans offered, businesses can use either a recurring billing tool to schedule payments or an advanced solution that supports any subscription model.
 Blackthorn Payments offers two subscription billing solutions designed around these needs.
-With Lite Subscriptions, teams can set up secure, one-time or recurring payments in Salesforce and customize their checkout process with access to 120+ different payment gateways.
+With Lite Subscriptions, teams can set up secure, one-time, or recurring payments in Salesforce and customize their checkout process with access to 120+ different payment gateways.

 If we think of billing as the lifeline of a business, it is important that:

-Delivering exceptional customer experiences is a top line goal for any business.
+Delivering exceptional customer experiences is a top-line goal for any business.
 But for businesses that operate entirely online (and do not have the benefit of interacting with customers face-to-face), it can be challenging to evaluate all of the touch points that make up a customer journey.
 It becomes even more challenging when customer data is siloed between departments and applications.
 Imagine having to look at your revenue in your billing platform and then go into your customer database to see which accounts have been updated, flagged, or are past-due.
 Not only does it become cumbersome to see which customers and products are affecting your revenue the most (or the least), it makes real-time reporting impossible, especially if your financials have to be manually updated.

 Sound familiar?
 Now imagine being able to unify your data and view your customers’ payment history from one centralized location.
 With Blackthorn Payments, you can manage your subscription billing from Salesforce, giving you a 360° view into your customer’s behavior.
 By tracking your customer’s payment history in Salesforce, you can better understand: